 Bible Reading Plan 2018

-Over the summer our Sunday morning talks will give us the opportunity to enjoy hearing different people telling their stories about how God reached out to them and brought His power into their lives.
-Everyone’s story is different, but at the heart of every story, is God’s intimate knowledge of each one of us — our deepest physical, emotional and spiritual needs.
-God responds to meet these needs in power and love, giving all of Himself for us.
-And he call us to do the same.
-This is Amazing Grace, poured out for us, and over us , drenching us like a waterfall.
-Jesus showed us what Amazing Grace looks like, and millions of Christians have experienced it over centuries.
-So our readings are not an academic study; they are daily invitations from God to know more of His Amazing Grace in our lives, through face-to-face encounters with Jesus.
+Over the summer our Sunday morning talks have given us the opportunity to enjoy hearing different people telling their stories about their relationship with Jesus - How God reached out to them and brought His power into their lives.
+Everyone’s story is different, but at the heart of every story, is Jesus’s intimate knowledge of each one of us — our deepest physical, emotional and spiritual needs.
+Our relationship with Jesus is what defines us as Christians.
+So this series is all about Jesus—who He is and what response He invites us to make to Him.
+And is an opportunity for each of us to allow God to develop His Story of Grace in our lives, through face-to-face encounters with Jesus.

 How to read these passages

-In this plan we have a variety of longer and shorter readings.
+In this plan we have focussed on shorter readings.
 These shorter readings may be good ones for meditating on– or trying to commit to memory.
 They are also meant to be provocative… what is God saying to you through these verses.
 So you may find it helpful to follow this simple 4-step approach to get the most out of our daily readings – PRAY

 P-ray.
 Clear your mind of your busy-ness by contemplating God’s greatness, asking forgiveness for anything that’s spoiling your relationship with Him and then thanking Him for His wonderful love for you in Jesus.
 Then ask the Holy Spirit to speak through what you are about to read.